zephyrproject-rtos/zephyr/boards/arm/96b_avenger96/doc/index.rst

 System Clock
 ------------

 The Cortex®-M4 Core is configured to run at a 209 MHz clock speed.
+This value must match the configured mlhclk_ck frequency.

 Serial Port
 -----------